prakash-rimjhim/project-volo/README.md

 i have made model Data with all the details ,  and made aurls and serializer file . i have write the logic in view file .
+ I have used viewset , ModelViewSet , HyperlinkedModelSerializer.
 Url -  http://127.0.0.1:8000/api/Data/

 I have write the corresponding view for total_items_sold and write the url for that purpose in project url - http://127.0.0.1:8000/api/total_items